Tax Management India. Com

 Companies (Accounts) Second Amendment Rules, 2024 - Filing of Corporate Social Responsibility in Form CSR-2

-Summary: The Companies (Accounts) Second Amendment Rules, 2024, issued by the Ministry of Corporate Affairs, modifies the Companies (Accounts) Rules, 2014.
-The amendment changes the deadline for filing Corporate Social Responsibility (CSR) in Form CSR-2 from December 31, 2024, to March 31, 2025.
-These rules, enacted under various sections of the Companies Act, 2013, will take effect upon publication in the Official Gazette.
+Summary: The Ministry of Corporate Affairs has issued a notification amending the Companies (Accounts) Rules, 2014.
+The amendment, titled Companies (Accounts) Second Amendment Rules, 2024, changes the deadline for filing Corporate Social Responsibility (CSR) reports in Form CSR-2.
+The deadline is extended from December 31, 2024, to March 31, 2025.
+This amendment is made under various sections of the Companies Act, 2013, and will take effect upon publication in the Official Gazette.

 Customs